 Are you an engaged citizen?

 People can find out and monitor how their countries’ are enacting the various international conventions and agreements that they have signed up to.
-UNESCO offers a global Observatory that provides valuable data of the right to education in 195 Member States.
+UNESCO offers a global Observatory that provides valuable data on the right to education in 195 States.
 Check how your country is advancing the right to education.
 You can also help UNESCO spread the message that education is a human right for everyone.

 Are you active online?

 Most people in the world know the importance of education.
 However, many might not be aware that education is a human right protected by the law, and one that must be guaranteed to all by the State.
 The fact that the right to education is guaranteed by law gives it a concrete and legal substance.
-One of aims of UNESCO’s campaign on the right to education is to make sure people everywhere are aware of this.
+One of the aims of UNESCO’s campaign on the right to education is to make sure people everywhere are aware of this.
 Help spread these important messages to your networks.

 Are you a journalist?

 Journalists can play a key role in ensuring the right to education around the world.
 They can enlighten and help amplify the importance of accessing education in their communities, and the fact that it is a legal right for everyone.
 Journalists can give a voice to marginalized and excluded groups who might not be benefiting from their right to learn.
 They can help unpack essential and sensitive issues that are impeding access to education in their communities and unmask violations of the right to education.

 Are you a parent?